-Our teams provide general healthcare and mental health support to the Rohingya and other communities through our clinic in Butterworth, our mobile clinics in Penang and Kedah, and our activities in detention centres.
+Our teams provide general healthcare and mental health support to the Rohingya and other communities through our clinic in Butterworth (Klinik Mewah 6), our mobile clinics in Penang, and our activities in detention centres.

 We refer patients for specialised healthcare and support an increasing number of sexual violence survivors, including victims, both men and women, of human trafficking.